sharif-77/donation-campaign/README.md

 - You can donate as your wish after seeing Category.
 - Clicking on Card You will able to see Details about the Donate card.
-- Donator can see in Chart How many Percentage He Donated.
+- You can see in Chart How many Percentage You have Donated.